atacratic/ports/README.md

 Overall I'm bullish on this general idea, with the following reservations:
 - I can't yet explain how it relates to the various sophisticated functional streaming libraries that are out there (e.g. [fs2](https://fs2.io/))
-  - All I can say right now is that streams libraries seem to focus on mapping/filtering or otherwise transforming the streams of data; whereas with `ports` the focus is on the stateful processors and how they act on each new input - the streams of data flowing between them are not themselves first-class things to be manipulated.
+  - Streams libraries seem to focus on mapping/filtering or otherwise transforming the streams of data; whereas with `ports` the focus is on the stateful processors and how they act on each new input - the streams of data flowing between them are not themselves first-class things to be manipulated.
 - I fear that all the lensed access to state might be slow.

-## Design

-TODO (including example of a port transformation)

-(In the meantime take a look at the docs in the repo for `Port`, `Run`, `Runtime.run`.)

 ## Future directions